bibek22/blog/content/computer-programming-third-year.md

 **Q. What do you understand by Algorithm?**
 An algorithm is a detailed series of instructions for carrying out an operation or solving a problem.
+For example, Euclid algorithm is an algorithm to find the greatest common devider of two numbers.

 **Q. What do you mean by Flow Chart?**
 A flowchart is a diagram that depicts a process, system or computer algorithm.
 Before writing the